infinity-set/log_compression/README.md

 # Log Compression and Move Script

-This Bash script is designed to help you compress and organize log files from a source directory into a destination directory.
-It offers a user-friendly interface, error handling, and customization options.
+Welcome to the "Log Compression and Move Script."
+This Bash script simplifies the task of compressing and organizing log files from a source directory to a destination directory

 ## Table of Contents